Francesco Zirano: Beatification

 The first stated intent to propose church recognition of Zirano as a martyr was in 1606, when the depositions of two eyewitnesses of Zirano's death were published.
 The first serious steps toward beatification did not occur until 1731, when a request to the Congregation for Rites to begin the sainthood process was denied after a dispute between the Conventual Franciscans and the Order of Friars Minor who each claimed Zirano as their own member, thus throwing into question who the formal petitioner should be.

 In 1926, the postulator general, Giuseppe Vicari, requested all of the available information about Zirano from the provincial minister of Sardinia.
 After World War II, a new postulator, Antonio Ricciardi, attempted to advance the process, but was instructed to seek further documents.
 Starting In 1977, Sardinian historian Umberto Zucca spent six years researching Italian and Spanish archives to compile the completed set of documents required to advance the process of Beatification, and on 18 May 1984 the Congregation for the Causes of Saints decided that the cause can proceed.
 On 25 November 1984, the Archbishop of Sassari, Salvatore Isgrò, created a commission for the examination of the collected documentation, a process that continued until 15 August 1990, when the late priest became titled as a Servant of God.
 The postulation submitted the Positio to the C.C.S. for assessment in 2001.
 Historians assented to the cause on 4 March 2003 while theologians on 16 May 2013 endorsed the cause as did the members of the C.C.S. on 4 February 2014.

-On 7 February 2014, Pope Francis approved the petition that the late priest had been killed "in odium fidei" ("in hatred of the faith") and Zirano was then approved to be beatified.
+On 7 February 2014, Pope Francis approved the petition that the late priest had been killed in odium fidei ("in hatred of the faith") and Zirano was then approved to be beatified.
 Cardinal Angelo Amato presided over the beatification on the pope's behalf in Sassari on 12 October 2014.
 In attendance was the Sassari Archbishop Paolo Maria Virgilio Atzei and the then-Archbishop of Algiers Ghaleb Moussa Abdalla Bader.

-The current postulator for this cause is the Conventual Franciscan priest Angelo Paleri.
+The postulator for this cause is the Conventual Franciscan priest Angelo Paleri.